MatthiasNickles/diff-SAT/README.md

 Since version 0.4.0, cost functions (including measured atoms) and parameter atoms can optionally be declared in logic programming syntax using special predicates, without the need to append them to the DIMACS or ASPIF file.

 These special predicates are otherwise ordinary predicates which can even be part of rules.
-However, delSAT recognizes them as cost/parameter atom definitions only if they appear as facts (at least after grounding).
+However, diff-SAT recognizes them as cost/parameter atom definitions only if they appear as facts (at least after grounding).

 - Fact `_pat_(a).` declares that atom `a` is a parameter atom.
 Multiple such facts can be stated.